 In this article, we shall look at the anatomy of the upper limb veins – their anatomical course, structure, and their clinical relevance.

 At the border of the teres major, the vein moves deep into the arm.
-Here, it combines with the brachial veins to form the axillary vein.
+Here, it combines with the brachial veins from the deep venous system to form the axillary vein.

 At the shoulder, the cephalic vein travels between the deltoid and pectoralis major muscles (known as the deltopectoral groove), and enters the axilla region via the clavipectoral triangle.
-Within the axilla, the cephalic vein terminates by joining the axillary vein.
+Within the axilla, the cephalic vein empties into axillary vein.

 The brachial veins are the largest in size, and are situated either side of the brachial artery.
-The pulsations of the brachial artery assists the venous return.
+The pulsations of the brachial artery assist the venous return.
 Veins that are structured in this way are known as vena comitantes.